 Public Exploit Available: false

-Analyst Notes: As of Mar 11, 2026, there is no public information indicating active exploitation of this vulnerability.
-The "bootstrap" nature of this behavior increases the likelihood of misconfiguration in production environments.
+Analyst Notes: As of Jul 6, 2026, there is no public information indicating active exploitation of this vulnerability.
+However, due to the nature of the flaw, the potential for exploitation is high.

 Analyst Recommendation